samepant/keplr-add-chain-ui/README.md

 # Add any cosmos-sdk chain to Keplr

 This app allows you to add any cosmos-sdk chain to your Keplr browser extension.
+You can view the [app here](https://samepant.github.io/keplr-add-chain-ui/)

 ### Local Dev